patrickcanny/patrickcanny.github.io/README.md

 # patrickcanny.github.io
 Personal web page hosted by GitHub

-Hoping to continually update this as I learn html, css, JS, and other relevant web development languages.
+Hoping to continually update this as I learn HTML5, CSS3, JavaScript, and other relevant web development languages.

-Current version utilizes a stylesheet from w3.css, which is not my property.
+Current Version: Basic Resume companion with a more graphic interface.
+Currently lists 2 ongoing Projects in the Projects Section, and needs to be updated with information regarding work experiences.
+Need some help on formatting everything correctly though...would like to also make this site a little more dynamic going forward, with tabs for various pages and cure animations.
+We'll see if I have time for this.
+Perhaps I will create a link to a portfolio repository?

+Current version powered by W3.CSS